 Maternal obesity confers the strongest risk for childhood overweight among perinatal risk factors, but the nutritionally-related mechanisms are unclear.

-This project aims to identify risk indicators in offspring of obese mothers at birth and in early infancy who are susceptible to develop overweight and/or impaired metabolic outcome later on.
-Analyses within four modules will use already available biomaterials and data from the human birth cohort PEACHES that follows nearly 1700 mothers and their children, and will build on cord-blood metabolite candidates identified in the first funding periode of enable.
-Partners of interdisciplinary expertise act jointly by providing unique resources and competences including microbiome and metabolomics platforms.
+This project aims to identify risk indicators in offspring of obese mothers at birth and in early infancy who are susceptible to develop overweight and/or metabolic disturbances later on.
+Analyses within four modules will use already available biomaterials and data from the human birth cohort PEACHES that follows nearly 1700 mothers and their children, and will build on cord-blood metabolite candidates identified in the first funding period of enable.
+Partners with interdisciplinary expertise act jointly by providing unique resources and competencies including microbiome and metabolomics platforms.

 Results are expected to deduce novel prognostic early-life risk markers (signatures) of overweight and/or metabolic dysregulation at school age, as a prerequisite for future evaluation of targeted preventive nutritional concepts during pregnancy and/or early infancy.

 - Metabolic phenotype in childhood

 - The child microbiome